 South Korean firm Samoo Architects & Engineers concentrated in their projects in South Korea, but also opened their 6th international office in Doha.
 The firm now has three offices in the Middle East, 2 in Asia, and 1 in the US.

-The Most “Efficient” Firms (Most Fee Income per Employed Architect)
+The Most “Efficient” Firms (Most Fee Income per Employee)

-NOTE: As we used Fee Income rather than Revenue, and the number of employees only refers to architects, and not total staff, these figures should not be seen as accurate data, but rather used to give a better understanding of company strength.
+NOTE: as we used Fee Income rather than Revenue, these figures should not be seen as accurate data, but rather used to give a better understanding of company strength.